✓ Medically Reviewed and Fact-Checked by Dr. Jesse Ropat, PharmD, RPh, B.Sc.

 Every capsule has 500mg of Lion’s Mane.
 You can purchase 120 capsules for $29.95 (before our discount), or 300 capsules for $59.95.

-PerpetuaLife’s mushroom product is a little different than the others on the list.
 In addition to lion’s mane, it includes 9 other mushrooms.
 All of these mushrooms have different active compounds, and therefore varying benefits.
-Reishi, for example, may support the immune system, while turkey tail has been shown to support gut health.
+Reishi, for example, may support the immune system, while turkey tail has been shown to help support gut health.

-In terms of an all-in-one product to get a full spectrum of mushroom benefits, it’s hard to beat PertuaLife Shrooms.
+In terms of an all-in-one product to get a full spectrum of mushroom benefits, look into PertuaLife Shrooms.

 And they come in gummy form, so that’s fun.

-This Lion’s Mane supplement from Double Woods is a great affordable option.
+This Lion’s Mane supplement from Double Woods is a solid affordable option.
 It provides a 4-month supply for under 20 dollars.
 It is also gluten-free, soy-free, non-GMO, and vegan.

 It’s manufactured in the USA, where it is tested for potency using high-quality ingredients.
-And if you don’t enjoy the product, Double Woods promises a money-back guarantee, which shows they’re confident in their supplement.
+And if you don’t enjoy the product, Double Woods promises a money-back guarantee.

-Four Sigmatic’s Mushroom Elixir Mix is one of the most popular lion’s mane supplements on the market.
-It also comes in powder form, and they have convenient travel packets.
+Four Sigmatic’s Think Organic Coffee with Lion’s Mane and Chaga is one of the most popular lion’s mane supplements on the market.
+It comes as coffee grounds or as convenient packets that you mix into hot water.

-What’s different about this product is that it’s actually a replacement for coffee, but with much less caffeine.
+What’s different about this product is that it’s a replacement for coffee, but with much less caffeine.
 It has 50mg of caffeine compared to a cup of coffee which has ~125mg.
-So it can help you wean off of your caffeine addiction, while getting all of the benefits of Lion’s Mane.
+So it can help you wean off of your caffeine addiction, while getting all of the benefits of Lion’s Mane, including supporting mental focus and clarity.

 Four Sigmatic is vegan, gluten-free, and made in the USA.